Stellar Transient Populations 🔍

 Transient population

-Although we now have selected all binaries with a BBH merger, we don’t have the extact moment of the merger yet.
+Although we now have selected all binaries with a BBH merger, we don’t have the exact moment of the merger yet.
+This will be required to calculate merger rates across cosmic time.

 [ ]: